Preseason Game 49

 Auston Matthews didn’t score a point in his Toronto Maple Leafs debut, but his gifts were easily apparent at the Air Canada Centre on Sunday night.

 Matthews played more than 18 minutes and had two shots in Toronto’s 3-2 exhibition overtime win against Montréal, displaying the elite package of skills which helped him become the first player picked number one overall by the Leafs since 1985.

 Matt Hunwick scored the overtime winner, joined on the scoresheet by Nikita Zaitsev and Morgan Rielly.
 Jhonas Enroth and Garret Sparks combined to make 24 saves.

 Daniel Audette and Daniel Carr found the back of the net for Montréal, with Mike Condon making 28 stops.

-Matthews wore No. 34 and looked at ease right away in his first action as a Leaf, starting on a line with 2014 first-round pick William Nylander and Zach Hyman in his debut.
+Matthews wore number 34 and looked at ease right away in his first action as a Leaf, starting on a line with 2014 first-round pick William Nylander and Zach Hyman in his debut.

-The Scottsdale, Ariz. native picked the puck off Carr on the backcheck of his very first shift, springing a counter-attack for the home side.
+The Scottsdale, Arizona native picked the puck off Carr on the back check of his very first shift, springing a counter-attack for the home side.
 Later in the opening period Matthews took a Nylander pass in front and delivered a backhand shot from 17 feet that was turned aside by Condon.